darkprinx/break-the-ice-with-python/Status/Day_12.md

 american = American()
 american.printNationality()   # this will not run if @staticmethod does not decorates the function.
-                              # Because the class has no inctance.
+                              # Because the class has no instance.

 American.printNationality()   # this will run even though the @staticmethod
                               # does not decorate printNationality()